eta-c/spotify-jam/README.md

 # SPOTIFY-JAM
-Enables collaborative Spotify listening on a desktop built with Rust.
+Enables collaborative Spotify listening on a desktop.